 Remote audits bring a laser-sharp focus - Zozan Teker from Viessmann

 In a business world shaped by pandemic restrictions, the benefits of remote auditing are immediately apparent: it’s a COVID-friendly compliance tool that’s easier on company resources than on-site audits.
 But there’s more.
-Remote audits focus extremely sharply on precise requirements, making the audit process quicker, less stressful and more productive, says Zozan Teker, Head of Supplier Quality and Development at Viessmann Group.
+Remote audits focus extremely sharply on precise requirements, making the audit process quicker, less stressful and more productive, says Zozan Teker, Head of Supplier Quality & Development and Sustainability Expert in Supply Chain at Viessmann.
 During her former job as Head of Quality Management at Viessmann Manisa in Turkey, she has collaborated with Kiwa on various audits.

 Who is Viessmann Manisa and what does it do?